The History Project

 to read the story.

-The most recent History Project issue is "A Century in Central New York."
-Forthcoming is Volume XII.
+The most recent History Project issue is "Victorian Utica: The Long Century" Forthcoming is Volume XIII.
 Each is the culmination of two semesters of advanced work.

 Students start the program with HIS 455 Historical Methods.
 This course is designed to train students in historial research, including location of sources, critical evaluation of sources, and the organization and writing of scholarly papers.
 It also reviews the works by significant historians of the past.